 - McDonnell-Douglas MD-80: 1 crash per 2,332,300 flying hours.

-No one wishes to lose a loved one in an aviation accident and after this happens, many people do not know where to turn.
-In such a terrible situation, it is very important to work with an experienced aviation accident attorney in order to seek the compensation that your family deserves.
-Those of you that lost a family member or have suffered serious injuries as a result of an airplane accident can and should contact an experienced attorney to have their case evaluated.
+After losing a loved one in an aviation accident, you may not know where to turn.
+In such a terrible situation, it is very important to work with an experienced attorney in order to seek the compensation that your family deserves.